The following is a brief description of the geography, population, economy and culture of Donegal. It is designed to give readers a taste of Donegal.

 The economy to a large extent still depends upon agriculture.
 The mainstay remains in the area of sheep rearing in the upland areas and cattle farming in the lowland areas.
 In addition to this, barley, oats and potatoes are produced.

 Donegal is the most important sea fishing county in Ireland and Killybegs is its busiest fishing port.
 Primary types of fish being landed in the county include herring and mackerel although large quantities of higher value fish (white fish) are also landed at various ports throughout the county including Killybegs, Burtonport, Greencastle, Moville and Rathmullan.
 In addition to sea fishing, Donegal has an aquaculture sector which is increasing in importance, both in the fin-fish and shellfish areas.

-The natural features of County Donegal with its rugged coastline, scenic mountains and excellent natural resources form a base in which the tourism industry continues to expand with a marked increase over the past number of years from continental visitors.
+The natural features of County Donegal with its rugged coastline, scenic mountains and excellent natural resources such as angling, natural environment/scenery, form a base in which the tourism industry continues to expand with a marked increase over the past number of years from continental visitors.
 The peace process in Northern Ireland also ensures an increase in the number of tourists from both Northern Ireland and Great Britain.
 The tourism sector provides much needed employment growth to the county and tourism income forms an essential part of the economic growth of both urban and rural areas in County Donegal.
 Cultural tourism, focused on the Gaelic language and culture, and on its literary traditions in both languages, will be a major element in attracting visitors.

 The infrastructure of County Donegal has improved greatly over the past number of years, with notable European Union investment.
 These sources of support have provided and will continue to provide a much needed resource for the social and economic development and structural adjustment of County Donegal.
 Broadband and fibre optic communications networks to Donegal have improved tremendously, but is still patchy in some places.